← Back to all posts

 I have used all three of these platforms, and they each have their strengths.
 Evite has the brand recognition and the largest template library.
 Punchbowl has cleaner design and a more pleasant browsing experience.
 But when I plan an event now, I reach for Lemonvite.

-The reason is simple: I describe what I want, and I get a design that is actually mine, not a template that thousands of other people are also using.
+The reason is simple: I describe what I want, and I get a design that is actually mine.
+It is one of a kind, instead of the same template thousands of other people are sending out this week.
 My guests get a text message, tap once, and they are looking at the invitation.
 No spam folders, no account creation, no ads.
 The whole experience just feels more thoughtful and personal, which is exactly what you want when you are inviting people to something you care about.

 If you are planning an event and want to see what a custom-designed, SMS-delivered invitation looks like, give Lemonvite a try.
 At $5, it is worth experimenting with, and I think you will be surprised by how much better the experience feels for both you and your guests.